 About Me

 I’m Liz Gloor, a freelance editor based in the Pacific Northwest.
-For the past ten years I’ve called Seattle, WA, my home.
+For the past ten years I’ve called Seattle, Washington, my home.
 Prior to that, I lived in New York, where I first began working for a Manhattan-based educational publishing company fifteen years ago.
 I spent the first five years of my tenure in-house, and I was lucky to retain the position when my husband and I relocated to Seattle.
 I hold a certificate in editing from the University of Washington, and I’m a member of the Northwest Editors Guild.

 As a former Production Editor, I have a comprehensive understanding of the stages of the publishing process, from manuscript to final copy, and I’d like to share that knowledge with you.
-Whether you’re a first-time writer interested in self publishing your debut novel or a seasoned veteran hoping to secure representation, I’ll help you polish your work into its final form.
+Whether you’re a first-time writer interested in self-publishing your debut novel or a seasoned veteran hoping to secure representation, I’ll help you polish your work into its final form.

 Contact me